modelscope/scepter/readme.md

 ## 🎉 News
+- [2024.10]: We release the code of [ACE](https://arxiv.org/abs/2410.00086), supporting training / inference / gradio-based ChatBot UI.
+The corresponding checkpoints are uploaded on [ModelScope](https://www.modelscope.cn/models/iic/ACE-0.6B-512px) and [HuggingFace](https://huggingface.co/scepter-studio/ACE-0.6B-512px).
+The detailed documents can be found at [ACE repo]().
 - [2024.10]: Support for inference and tuning with [FLUX](https://huggingface.co/black-forest-labs/FLUX.1-dev), as well as for building [ComfyUI](https://github.com/comfyanonymous/ComfyUI) workflows using this framework.
 - [🔥2024.09]: We introduce **ACE**, an **A**ll-round **C**reator and **E**ditor adept at executing a diverse array of image editing tasks tailored to your specifications.
 Built upon the cutting-edge Diffusion Transformer architecture, ACE has been extensively trained on a comprehensive dataset to seamlessly interpret and execute any natural language instruction.
 For further information, please consult the [project page](https://ali-vilab.github.io/ace-page/).
 - [2024.07]: Support the inference and training of open-source generative models based on the [DiT](https://arxiv.org/abs/2212.09748) architecture, such as [SD3](https://arxiv.org/pdf/2403.03206) and [PixArt](https://arxiv.org/abs/2310.00426).